Atlantic Spine Center physician, Dr. Liu, explains Lumbar Radiculitis, a common lower back problem.

 "Lumbar radiculitis is typically associated with a bulging or herniated disc in the lower spine, which any of these predisposing factors, or the aging process itself, can bring on," Dr. Liu explains.
 "Proper diagnosis involves performing several tests, such leg lifts with pressure to various heights, as well as an MRI or CT imaging scan to demonstrate which disc, or discs, may be herniated."

+Treatment options for lumbar radiculitis span from simple to high-tech.
 Once lumbar radiculitis is properly diagnosed, treatment options range from simple at-home measures to interventions such as surgery, Dr. Liu says.
 They include:

 - Rest.
 Staying off your feet for the first 24 to 48 hours after an injury that causes lumbar radiculitis is a major way to avoid ongoing problems.